 Name: date, dtype: datetime64[ns]

 As mentioned, there are a lot of other methods for defining a multiindex in Pandas.
-Pandas has some methods such as MultiIndex.from_arrays and MultiIndex.from_tuples which give us some flexibility, but I personally have no interest in boring anybody with these.
-If you're feeling boring, read the docs.
+Pandas has some methods, such as MultiIndex.from_arrays and MultiIndex.from_tuples which gives us some flexibility, but I personally have no interest in boring anybody with these.
+If you're feeling bored, read the docs.

 Inspecting and Modifying DataFrame Indexes